 In 1995, Nokian Tyres and other companies in the tire industry established the Finnish Tire Recycling Ltd in order to promote the centralized collection and utilization of tires nationally.
 In Finland, nearly 100% of tires are recycled.
 In all of Europe the figure is 95%.
 The rest of the tires are taken to landfills.

+In the US, the tire recycling rate of collected tires is 76%.
+Our tire recycling rate was 85% of our total sales in 2020.
 In Russia, the tire recycling rate is low.
-According to local legislation, in 2019, our tire recycling had to be equivalent to 25% of our total sales in Russia, and we met that target.
-Our tire recycling rate was 77% of our total sales in 2018.
+According to local legislation, in 2020, our tire recycling had to be equivalent to 30% of our total sales in Russia, and we met that target.

 We have actively participated in the discussions for driving recycling.
 The discussions led to the completion of relevant legislation in 2015.
-Together with other large manufacturers, Nokian Tyres has established a recycling association, the EcoTyresUnion, in Russia for tire companies.
+Together with other large manufacturers, Nokian Tyres has established a recycling association for tire companies in Russia, the EcoTyresUnion.

 One challenge is the lack of tire recycling stations in Russia, which is why there are many illegal tire dumps.
-Our factory in Russia launched an Eco-Challenge to empty some of these illegal dumps and to spread awareness of the problems that they pose for the environment.
-By Spring 2019, they had delivered over 500 tons of used tires to recycling facilities.
+Our company launched an Eco Challenge in Russia to empty some of these illegal dumps and to spread awareness of the problems that they pose for the environment.
+By the end of 2020, they had delivered over 900 tons of used tires to recycling facilities.

 Re-use as material or energy